Networks-it-uc3m/Quditto/README.md

 To deploy a digital twin of a QKD network on preprovisioned virtual machines (or virtualization containers), the orchestrator device is required to be able to make *ssh* connections with the machines or containers that will act as QKD nodes.
 These machines/containers also need to count with Python 3.

-The *quditto* orchestrator package has to be installed in the orchestrator device, along with the [OSM client Python package](https://osm.etsi.org/gitlab/osm/osmclient), although in the case of having a pre-deployed  machine pool, it will not be used (in future updates this prerequisite will be eliminated).
+The *quditto* orchestrator package has to be installed in the orchestrator device, along with the [OSM client Python package](https://osm.etsi.org/gitlab/osm/osmclient), as long as no pre-deployed machine pool is available.
 Two YAML files must be specified to the *quditto orchestrator*: the *config.yaml file*, which describes the desired topology for the QKD network; and the *inventory.yaml* file, providing the details that are necessary to configure each virtual machine and transform it into a functional QKD node in the digital twin.

 More concreteley, the config.yaml file must contain: